andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

-- minimal/vanilla bootloader specs
-- CCNA
 - career development :
   - internship fairs
+  - programmer as a part of a team
+- Bash :
+  - backticks (`) for command evaluation.
+(Does NOT always work.)
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________